gBloxy/Asteroid-Sprint/README.md

 Font used : [orbitron](https://www.theleagueofmoveabletype.com/orbitron) from the league of moveable type.
 Music used : Screen Saver from Kevin MacLeod ([incompetech.com](https://incompetech.com))
 You can find all licenses in the licenses folder.

+## License

+The game is licensed under the GPL-3.0 License - See the `LICENSE` file for details.